Familiarity bias means sticking with what you know – but there may be a lot that you don’t

 For starters, seek out objective research in all elements of your wealth strategy.
 For your investments, this can help you vet a security for its risk level and historical performance.
 As your advisor, I can not only help provide you with research about individual investments but can also offer guidance and recommendations to help ensure you have a well-balanced portfolio that fits into your larger wealth plan.

-Further, we can review your comprehensive financial plan and see where we might incorporate strategies and solutions that may be a good fit for you – including those you might not be familiar with.
-Using the sophisticated planning software at my disposal, we can monitor your progress and adjust as needed to make sure your financial plan is aligned with your long-term goals.
+Further, we can review your comprehensive financial plan and see where we might incorporate strategies that may be a good fit for you – including those you might not be familiar with.
+Using the sophisticated planning software at my disposal, we can review your progress and adjust as needed to make sure your financial plan is aligned with your long-term goals.

 Put simply, there are many factors to take into consideration when crafting a healthy financial plan.
 That’s why I’m here to serve as a trusted resource and sounding board, able to provide you with the experienced insight and knowledge you need to address each of your objectives with objectivity.